HVAC Systems and Title 24

 Air Distribution Ducts and Plenums

 Air distribution system performance can have a big impact on overall HVAC system efficiency.
 Therefore, air distribution systems face a number of mandatory measures and prescriptive requirements.
-The prescriptive requirements say that air distribution ducts must be sealed and tested in all climate zones.
-Under the performance compliance approach the duct testing requirement is eliminated.
+The mandatory measures require air distribution ducts be sealed and HERS tested for leakage in all climate zones even when the performance method of compliance is used.
+This is a big change from the 2008 Title 24 standards where duct testing was a prescriptive requirement that could be waived by using the performance method of compliance.
 There are also a number of compliance credits available related to duct system design.

-In all cases, unless ducts are enclosed entirely in conditioned space, the minimum allowed duct insulation value is R-4.2.
-Note that higher values may be required when using the prescriptive compliance approach.
+In all cases, unless ducts are enclosed entirely in conditioned space, the minimum allowed duct insulation value is R-6 in most climate zones and R-8 in zones 14 and 16.

 Automatic setback thermostats can add both comfort and convenience to a home.
 Occupants can wake up to a warm house in the winter and come home to a cool house in the summer without using unnecessary energy.
-A thermostat is always required for central systems whether the prescriptive or performance compliance method is used.
-An exception is allowed only if the building complied using a computer performance approach with a non-setback thermostat and the system is one of the following non-central types:
+A setback thermostat is always required for central systems whether the prescriptive or performance compliance method is used.
+An exception is allowed only if the building complies using the performance method with a non-setback thermostat and the system is one of the following non-central types:

 - Non-central electric heaters

 - Gravity gas wall, floor, or room heaters